Proto-Albanian language: Consonants

-The development of IE dorsal consonants in Albanian
+Dorsal consonants

 Indo-European languages are traditionally divided into two groups based on the development of the three series of dorsal (often called "guttural") stops, viz. the palatal (*ḱ *ǵ *ǵʰ), velar (*k *g *gʰ) and labiovelar (*kʷ *gʷ *gʷʰ) series.
 In the "centum" languages (e.g. Italic languages, Germanic languages, Greek) the palatal series has merged with velar series, while the labiovelar series remained distinct; whereas in the "satem" languages (Indo-Iranian languages, Balto-Slavic languages), the labiovelars merged with the plain velars, while the palatals shifted to sibilant consonants.

-Many Indo-Europeanists have classified Albanian as a satem language since it has dental fricatives /θ/ and /ð/ as the common reflex of the palatal series, while velar and labiovelar stops in most cases have merged.
+Many Indo-Europeanists have classified Albanian as a satem language since it has dental fricatives //θ// and //ð// as the common reflex of the palatal series, while velar and labiovelar stops in most cases have merged.
 However, there is clear evidence that all three IE dorsal series remained distinct (at least before front vowels) in Proto-Albanian: